Posts

 Image

 I always appreciate free race photos!
 I just returned from a quick weekend getaway to Maryland for the Maryland Half Marathon in Fulton, Maryland.
-It was about a four-hour drive for me from Pittsburgh, Pennsylvania.
+It should have been a four-hour drive for me from Pittsburgh, Pennsylvania.
 I ran into some bad weather/traffic though, and the drive down took me six hours!
 I almost turned around, but I am glad I kept going because I had a very nice experience at this race.
 I stayed at Homewood Suites by Hilton in Columbia, which was about five minutes from the start.
 It was convenient and nice enough, I only ended up spending seven hours there in total, six of which I was asleep!
-This was a smaller race, packet pick up in the morning, it was based in a small community shopping area.
-I got to hang out in my car, which was nice because it was drizzling.
+This was a smaller race with packet pick up in the morning.
+It was based in a small community shopping area.
+I got to hang out in my car until the start, which was nice because it was drizzling.
 This was my first experience running with a pace group.
 I really enjoyed that they had a Galloway pacing team!
-I met Floyd and Marilyn who were pacing the 3:30 group using 15:30 intervals.
-It felt really sustainabl...
+I met Floyd and Marilyn who were pacing the 3:30 group using 15:30 run/walk ...